Volunteer in Malaysia

 Volunteer with Animals in Malaysia

 Malaysia has stunning natural beauty with lots of stunning exotic animals - many of which are underthreat due to deforestation, poaching and loss of natural habitat.
 There is a need for volunteers to help with awarness and also get hands on working on the ground to help protect natural environments and also rescue and rehabilitate wildlife.
-You could work with organutans in Malaysia, thse programs are very popular but there are also positions where you can help elephants, tigers and other species.
+You could help organutans, these programs are very popular but there are also positions where you can help elephants, tigers and other species.
 Large international charities like the WWF have been working in Malaysia for a number of years, they offer intenships and volunteering placements in Malaysia where you can help raise awareness about conservation issues.

 With the help of international volunteers animals in Malaysia can be protected and helped back into the wild through research and conservation programs.
 There are also educational volunteer projects with focus on education and community development.
 We have programs where you can learn to scuba dive and help marine wildlife and conservation efforts.
 You will get to live and work in spectacular settings on the coast either on or close to the beach.
 Full training and support are provided.